Skip to Content

 Understanding The Criminal Process In Texas

 If you have been charged with a crime in Texas it can be overwhelming and frightening.
 It is possible that you could lose your freedom or diminish your ability to survive in the workplace.
 It is vital that you contact a Plano criminal defense attorney immediately if you have been charged with a crime in Texas.
-The Zendeh Del Law Firm, PLLC, can assist you in navigating through this complicated process.
+The Zen Law Firm, can assist you in navigating through this complicated process.

 1. The Arrest